DavidMercier/NIMS/doc/models.rst

 For those reasons, contact area is most of the time estimated using contact depth evolution, given a geometrical relationship.

 The indentation total depth is rarely equal to the indentation contact depth.
-Two kind of topography can occur:
+Two kind of topographies can occur:

 - the pile-up (indentation contact depth > indentation total depth) (see :numref:`contact_topography` a and :numref:`pile_up`);
 - the sink-in (indentation contact depth < indentation total depth) (see :numref:`contact_topography` b).